Fast hierarchical low-rank view factor matrices for thermal irradiance on planetary surfaces: Hierarchical low-rank radiosity

 If so, then the truncated SVD that we have found is a low-rank approximation of $\m{F}_{\calI,\calJ}$; otherwise, we signal that we have failed to find one. \emph{Note}: here, we look at that size of the $q$-truncated singular vectors.
 It is also critically important to store $\m{U}_q$ and $\m{V}_q$ in the CSR format, since they will inherit a significant number of nonzeros from $\m{F}_{\calI,\calJ}$. \item Increase $k$ (e.g., by setting $k \gets 2k$), and jump back to Step 3. \end{enumerate} \end{algo} In general, we expect to be able to compute a $k$-term truncated SVD of an $m \times n$ matrix in roughly $O(kmn)$ time.
 This means that Algorithm~\ref{algo:estimate-rank} computes the $k$-term truncated SVD with the optimal number of terms in $O(k m n \log k)$ time.
 We compute SVDs using ARPACK~\cite{lehoucq1998arpack}.

-In Algorithm~\ref{algo:estimate-rank}, note that the SVD is ``compatible'' with $\m{F}$ in the following sense.
+In Algorithm~\ref{algo:estimate-rank}, the SVD is ``compatible'' with $\m{F}$ in the following sense.
 Let's say that $\m{F}$ is zero except for a subset of its entries indexed by two (possibly overlapping) index sets $\calI$ and $\calJ$.
 Then the maximum rank of $\m{F}$ is bounded by $\max(|\calI|, |\calJ|)$, where $|\cdot|$ is the cardinality of a set.
 (This can easily happen: consider a triangle mesh which is the discretization of a sphere with outward-facing surface normal; e.g., a perfectly spherical planet.
 In this case, $\calI = \calJ = \{\}$ and $\m{F} = \m{0}$.)
 The SVD will locate the index sets $\calI$ and $\calJ$ automatically and the left and right singular vectors will be correspondingly sparse.
 That is, there is no artificial fill-in hampering the likelihood of \eqref{eq:nbytes-comparison} to take effect.

-We also note that since the left and right singular matrices $\m{U}$ and $\m{V}$ are orthogonal matrices, they will nearly always have negative entries.
+Since the left and right singular matrices $\m{U}$ and $\m{V}$ are orthogonal matrices, they will nearly always have negative entries.
 Numerical errors then easily result in small negative fluxes when using our approximate view factor matrix.
 In practice we set any negative flux to zero.

+We briefly comment that accelerating the assembly of $\m{F}_{\calI,\calJ}$ using something like adaptive cross approximation~\cite{zhao2005adaptive} or the interpolative decomposition~\cite{martinsson2019fast} may not be effective.
+Both methods assume that the spectrum of the matrix being compressed decays rapidly.
+This is not the case for the view factor matrix.
+This is not to say that it is impossible to compute a low rank approximation of $\m{F}_{\calI,\calJ}$ in subquadratic time, but our belief is that doing so will involve exploiting more detailed knowledge of the radiosiy kernel.
+We leave this for future work.